bujnlc8/omz-translator/README.md

 ## Introduction

-The `translator plugin` get the translation result from baidu translator.
+The `omz-translator plugin` get the translation result from baidu translator.
 Support both chinese and english.

 To use it, clone the repository into `~/.oh-my-zsh/plugins/`, add `omz-translator` to the plugins array of your zshrc file: